Emergency 911 Service

 Fire Hall Office Phone: 865-2241

 The Hudson Bay Fire Department is made up of 20 volunteer members.
-The Fire Chief, Wayne Tchorzewski is a NFPA 1041 level 2 instructor allowing most of the training to be done in-house.
 Members are trained in rescue, vehicle extractions, structural and wildland firefighting.
 We are very proud that in 2003 the members won the Provincial Fire Power Competition.

-Vehicles consist of a triple combination pumper/rescue, 2 pumper tankers, a suburban, and a command ½ ton truck.
+Vehicles consist of a triple combination pumper/rescue, 2 pumper tankers, and a command ½ ton truck.
 Rescue equipment includes the Jaws of Life.

 The response area is one of the largest and covers the R.M. #394 including McBride Lake, Parr Hill, Townsend Lake and the Swan Plain subdivision.
 As well, they have a mutual aid agreement with Porcupine Plain and Tisdale.
 They also have a mutual agreement with Carrot River and Nipawin for vehicle fires and extractions on #55 highway.